brendan-ch/personal-website/content/work/standard-catalog.md

 ![schedule-page-flow.png](/static/work/standard-catalog/schedule-page-flow.png)

-# Issue #4: Integration with Existing Technology Stack
+# Issue #4: Existing Technology Stack

 To better accommodate existing systems, I designed the sign-in flow around a school’s single-sign-on (SSO) platform.
 This eliminates the need to design traditional account management flows, such as a sign-up form.